NotHammy/Data-Analyst-Portfolio/README.md

 - **Targeted Advertising Strategies for Educational Institutes**: A project focused on developing data-driven advertising strategies to optimize campaign performance across educational sectors.
   - **Skills Used**: SQL for data querying, Excel for data manipulation and analysis, Power BI for creating dynamic dashboards and visualizations.

-- **F1 Simulator Data**: Collaborative work with Oracle and Red Bull Racing to optimize F1 car dynamics using advanced data analysis.
+- **F1 Simulator Project**: Collaborative work with Oracle and Red Bull Racing to optimize F1 car dynamics using advanced data analysis.
   - **Skills Used**: Python, utilizing libraries such as NumPy for numerical data manipulation, Pandas for data structuring, and Matplotlib and Seaborn for data visualization.

 - **NYC Parking Violations**: An exploration of public data to analyze patterns and trends in parking violations over a fiscal year.